Principal Human Relations Analyst

-- Assists in the resolution of employee disciplinary and grievance complaints.
+- Assist in the resolution of employee disciplinary and grievance complaints.

-- Assists in the development and implementation of negotiated labor agreements.
+- Assist in the development and implementation of negotiated labor agreements.

-- Assists with the administration of formally adopted health, retirement, workersí compensation, drug & alcohol, blood borne pathogens and employee incentive programs.
+- Assist with the administration of formally adopted health, retirement, workersí compensation, drug & alcohol, blood borne pathogens and employee incentive programs.

-- Provides assistance to City Departments and employees on human resources problems, staffing and organizational needs, the interpretation of human resources policies and procedures, and in resolving human resources problems.
+- Provide assistance to City Departments and employees on human resources problems, staffing and organizational needs, the interpretation of human resources policies and procedures, and in resolving human resources problems.